mosaicml/composer/docs/source/notes/distributed_training.rst

 Three things to note in this load example:

-1. Instead of setting ``load_path`` to the path to a specific file, we keep the ``{rank}`` placeholder to denote that the file to load is dependent on which rank is constructing the ``Trainer`` object.
+1. Instead of setting ``load_path`` to the path to a specific file, we keep the ``{rank}`` placeholder to denote that the file to load is different for each rank.

 2. We must set ``'state_dict_type': 'local'``, like we did during the save.